jmbredenberg/Mafia-rules/README.md

 ##Town Roles:

 ###Investigator
 Whenever a kill is made, a number of clues spawn equal to 1+[number of serial killers].
 Investigators may visit a kill location to study all clues at that kill location.
-On each visit to the murder location, the Gods will inform them how many clues they find.
+On each visit to the murder location, the Mods will inform them how many clues they find.
 Note that Serial Killers can destroy evidence (see serial killer section below).

-Once per day, an investigator may ask the Gods a question of the form “Did X kill Y?”
+Once per day, an investigator may ask the Mods a question of the form “Did X kill Y?”
 A single investigator can only make as many total investigations of a player’s death as they found clues at that player’s murder location upon the first visit.

 After studying a kill location, an investigator may return to it to count the clues again, but they wait at least an hour before studying the same kill location.
 The updated clue count does not add to or detract from the number of investigations the investigator can make.

 ###Superhero

 The superhero has two forms: _Superhero Identity_ and _Secret Identity_.
-Before the start of each day, the superhero can tell the Gods which identity they want to be on the following day.
-Gods will use a default of _Secret Identity_ unless told otherwise.
+Before the start of each day, the superhero can tell the Mods which identity they want to be on the following day.
+Mods will use a default of _Secret Identity_ unless told otherwise.

 **Investigations:** While in _Secret Identity_, the superhero may visit murder sites and study clues, as if they were an investigator.
 While in _Superhero Identity_, they may make investigations as if they were an investigator.

 **Immunity:** Every time the superhero chooses to be in their _Superhero Identity_, they can also choose one person to add to their paranoia list.
 If, on the day that they are in _Superhero Identity_, that person dies, their paranoia activates for the following day.
 Then, if they are in their _Secret Identity_ the day their paranoia is active, they can respond to all attempts to use "BANG" with "I do not die."
 Paranoia has no effect on the _Superhero Identity_.

-(ex of immunity: Ellena, the superhero, PMs the Gods on day 1 that she wants to be in her _Superhero Identity _day 2, with Kemus on her paranoia list.
-Sometime during day 2, Kemus happens to be killed, and Ellena PMs the gods that she would like to be in her _Secret identity _the following day.
-Day 3 comes, and the mafia that killed Kemus tries to “BANG” Ellena, too, but since her paranoia is active, she responds with “I do not die” and outs the damn rascal.)
+(ex of immunity: sammyluo, the superhero, PMs the Mods on day 1 that he wants to be in his _Superhero Identity_ day 2, with jakob on his paranoia list.
+Sometime during day 2, jakob happens to be killed, and sammyluo PMs the mods that he would like to be in his _Secret identity_ the following day.
+Day 3 comes, and the mafia that killed jakob tries to “BANG” sammyluo, too, but since his paranoia is active, he responds with “I do not die” and outs the silly rascal.)

 ###Conspiracy Theorist

 Before the start of each day, the Conspiracy Theorist may designate up to 10% of the number of players (rounding up) for their conspiracy list.
-Gods will assume the list is unchanged unless told otherwise.
+Mods will assume the list is unchanged unless told otherwise.
 If anyone on their conspiracy list attempts to use “BANG” on them, they may respond with “I do not die” (You have 10 seconds to say this).

 ###Vigilante